Piyush911999/dfdf/README.md

 # AppyhighUtils

-To import this library, Add the following line to your app level build.gradle file.
+1. Add the following line to your app level build.gradle file.

 implementation 'com.github.PrasadVennamAppy:AppyhighUtils:{latestVersion}

 This library consists of following modules

-    1)CleverTap Events
+    1)CleverTap and Firebase Events
     2)Push Notifications (CleverTap and Firebase)
     3)InApp Notifications (CleverTap and Firebase)
     4)Ads (Interstitial and Native)
     5)Dynamic Linking
     6)Apxor Events

-## CleverTap Events
+## CleverTap and Firebase Events

 A boolean value 'onlyFirebase' needs to be provided as parameter while using this module